cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

     cc.resources.loadDir(...);
 ```

-**Note**: In the interest of simplifying the interface, the load completion callback for `cc.resources.loadDir' will **no longer provide a list of **paths.
+**Note**: In the interest of simplifying the interface, the load completion callback for `cc.resources.loadDir` will **no longer provide a list of **paths.
 Please avoid using the following.

 ```js
     cc.loader.loadResDir('images', cc.Texture2D, (err, assets, paths) => console.log(paths));